 Genesee CR-SRO – Program links three homes to create a service complex for 48 individuals.
 Located adjacent to a city bus stop.
 Backyard landscape provides comfortable leisure space.

-Gateway CR-SRO -Constructed by CNYS, this residence is located on a large lot with ample green space.
+Gateway CR-SRO -This residence is located on a large lot with ample green space.
 Serves up to 24 individuals.

 Hawthorn CR-SRO -Newer construction on a large corner lot.
 Serves up to 24 individuals.

-Homestead CR-SRO – Constructed by CNYS, this residence offers private apartments.
+Homestead CR-SRO – This residence offers private apartments.
 Rooms contain kitchenette facilities and private bathrooms.
 Serves up to 24 individuals.

 - SPOA application, MH treatment records, proof of SMI eligibility, source of income, history and physical, and capacity for self-preservation required.

-- Apply through CNYS Residential Intake Department or Onondaga County SPOA Team.
+- Apply through our Residential Intake Department or Onondaga County SPOA Team.

 Thirteen apartments open to women with a documented disability.
 Some capability to serve women with dependent children.
-Apartments leased in CNY Services’ name; CNYS pays full rent to property owner and charges client 30% of their income.
+Apartments leased in Helio Health’s name; Helio Health pays full rent to property owner and charges client 30% of their income.
 Clients seen by staff on a weekly basis.
 Referrals from the Coordinated Entry List produced by CoC.